pjaos/pipenv2deb/README.md

   --lbp       Leave build path.
 A debugging option to allow the 'build' folder
               to be examined after the build has completed.
 This 'build' folder is normally removed when the build is complete.
+  --rpm       Produce an RPM installer as well as the debian installer.
+  --tgz       Produce a TGZ installer as well as the debian installer.

 ```